SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 ![creating a new folder](newfolder.png)

-:point_right: Take the [neo-app.json](neo-app.json) file from this repository (save the "Raw" version) and upload it, with the same name, to this new "destinationtest" folder, using the context menu "Import -> File or Project", so that you end up with something that looks like this:
+:point_right: Take the content of the [neo-app.json](neo-app.json) file from this repository (save the "Raw" version) and upload it, with the same name, to this new "destinationtest" folder, using the context menu "Import -> File or Project", so that you end up with something that looks like this:

 ![neo-app.json in the new folder](neoapp.png)